kirandhurve18/JENKINS-Notes-/README.md

 ````

 ============================================================================================
+# Attached new disk to the vm --

 OPTION A (RECOMMENDED): Attach a NEW data disk to the VM

 Best for Jenkins / Docker / data storage